How they caught him: Fingerprint led authorities to mail bomb suspect

 The fingerprint was on one of the envelopes bearing explosives that had been sent to California Democratic Rep. Maxine Waters, FBI Director Christopher Wray said at a press conference on Friday, hours after law enforcement announced they had detained Cesar Sayoc, 56, an Aventura, Florida, man who had been arrested before.
 He is now being held at a federal detention center in downtown Miami.

-Multiple senior law enforcement sources told NBC News that Sayoc denied that he was behind the mail bomb campaign when he was initially questioned by investigators under the national security exception to the Miranda law.
+Multiple senior law enforcement sources told NBC News that Sayoc denied that he was behind the mail bomb campaign when investigators questioned him under the national security exception to the Miranda law following his detainment.

 Regardless, his history of run-ins with the law meant he was in law enforcement's database — and when an initial lab analysis of the suspicious packages turned up a fingerprint on the parcel destined for Waters, investigators were able to confirm it was a match.